 “Stop arguing.
 Just stop it.”

-If it had been Dad, I’d have kept fighting just for the sake of it, raised my voice to make him madder, too thick-headed and stubborn to ever give in, but for Mom, I piped down even though inside, I still thought I was right, that she didn’t understand, and never would.
-I apologized for arguing and she accepted.
-Then she surprised me.
-“You probably are the best in this class, Jennie.
+If I’d been with Dad, I’d have fought him just for the sake of it, raised my voice to make him mad, refused to back down when he raised his, too thick-headed and stubborn to ever give in.
+But for Mom, I piped down, though inside, I thought I was right, that she didn’t understand, and never would.
+I apologized for arguing and she accepted, saying, “You probably are the best in this class, Jennie.
 But the other kids aren’t stupid.
 Maybe you know it all tonight, but you’ve got plenty to learn.”

 The Saturday session was crammed with brainstorming activities, revisions, and final drafts.
-The hours passed, as Guess Jeans Girl and her pals struggled to finish their stories, the English teacher leaning over their shoulders to explain round after round of corrections he’d made to their drafts.
-I strained to hear what he said to them, imagined him telling them they just weren’t cut out for this, that they’d never be writers, they may as well quit now.
-That’s what I wished I could tell them.
-Most of the others were doing much better, using their best handwriting on their final drafts before taking them to the little side room where a school secretary had volunteered to type them up.
+The hours passed, as Guess Jeans Girl and her pals struggled to finish their stories, the English teacher leaning over their shoulders to explain his corrections.
+What was he saying?
+I imagined him telling them that they just weren’t cut out for this, they’d never be writers, they may as well quit now.
+That’s what I’d have told them.
+Most of the others were doing much better, recopying their stories in their best handwriting, and taking them to the little side room where a school secretary had volunteered to type them up.
 I’d been among the first to finish and now I worked on my cover and title pages.

 I called my book The Mystery at 2316 Langley Boulevard.
-In it, a popular, pretty young girl named Nicole, with the help of her faithful friends, Karen and Lissa, solves a mystery and nabs the thief who made off with her mother’s heirloom ring.
-It owed much to those Nancy Drew novels I loved to read, with overtones of Encyclopedia Brown, and a hint of Nate the Great.
-It was ten pages long, front and back, which meant a lot of illustrations, pushing me to work as fast as I could.
+A pretty, popular young girl named Nicole, with the help of two faithful friends, solves a mystery, and nabs the thief who made off with her mother’s heirloom ring.
+It owed much to those Nancy Drew novels I loved with overtones of Encyclopedia Brown and a hint of Nate the Great.
+At ten pages, front and back, it needed a lot of illustrations, pushing me to work as fast as I could.
 Drawings for the second half of the book were less than my best and the final courtroom scene was rushed, practically unfinished.
-But they were complete in time for the last step: bookbinding.
-Kids who were ready (including me, but none of the girls in sweaters) glued their finished pages onto heavy sheets of paper which were folded to form a book, then sewn along the spine with darning a needle and white string.
-With the addition of a little cardboard and a clear plastic cover, my book was done.
+But I was done in time for the last step: bookbinding.
+Kids who were ready (none of the girls in sweaters) glued their finished pages onto heavy sheets of paper which were folded to form a book, then sewn along the spine with darning a needle and white string.
+With the addition of a little cardboard and a clear plastic cover, I’d made a book.

 I rushed into Mom’s arms when she came for the parents’ hour at the end of the day.
-Of course, Dad had stayed home, probably drinking beer in the basement TV room.
+Dad had stayed home, drinking beer and watching sports on TV, I guessed.
 I showed Mom around my work area, showed her my pens, pencils, and the mismatched markers I’d used for the drawings.
-With the other kids and their parents buzzing around in the background, I sat her down and read my book aloud to her, leaving long pauses so she could soak in the pictures.
-When I asked if she wanted to read it herself, she did!
-I was floating on a cloud beside her, reading my own words again over her shoulder.
-The English teacher came up to Mom and told her what a good student I’d been.
-The lady in the sweater vest said I was more diligent than the rest, explaining how I’d kept working when the class had been dismissed for lunch.
-Even the secretary paused as she brought out the last of the typed manuscripts.
+With the other kids and their parents buzzing around in the background, I sat her down and read my book aloud, leaving long pauses so she could soak in the pictures.
+When I asked if she wanted to read it again, she did!
+I floated on a cloud beside her, rereading my words over her shoulder.
+The English teacher came up and told Mom what a good student I’d been.
+The lady in the sweater vest said I was more diligent than the rest, I’d kept working when the others broke for lunch.
+The secretary paused on her way out with the last of the typed manuscripts.
 Was I Jennifer McArthur?
-Mine had been the easiest to transcribe, she said, because of my beautiful penmanship.
+My pages had been the easiest to transcribe, she said, because of my beautiful penmanship.

-I was buoyant all the way home with my book in my hands, turning the pages over and over.
+I was buoyant all the way home, my book in my hands, turning the pages over and over.
 From the driver’s seat Mom was telling me how proud she was, how she’d known all along that I would make an amazing book.
-But what would Dad think of it, I wondered as Mom kept talking.
-He’d be impressed, he would have to be, everyone else was, and he’d have to admit that this time, I’d finally done something worthwhile.
-Look at the illustrated cover I’d poured so much effort into, look at the professionally typed pages, and the neat row of stitching on the binding.
+But what would Dad think, I wondered as Mom kept talking.
+He’d be impressed, I decided.
+He would have to be; everyone else was, and he’d have to admit that this time, I’d finally done something worthwhile.
+Look at the pictures I’d poured so much effort into, the professionally typed pages, and the neatly stitched binding.
 He’d see that this was just as much to be proud of as playing shortstop on the girls’ softball team, that this was the real me, right here in my hands, and I was offering it to him.
 He would praise my work, yes, he would, and he would love me so much.

 When we got home, I hurried downstairs with Mom close behind me.
 “Turn the TV off, Mac,” she said.
-Of course, he didn’t, but he lowered the volume, listening as I read out my pages, glancing up from his crossword to give the illustrations a onceover.
-“I guess it wasn’t an art class,” he said, referring to the flaws in scale and irregularities between pages.
-It hurt, but not as much as some things he said.
+Of course, he didn’t, but he lowered the volume, listening as I read aloud, glancing up from his crossword to give the illustrations a onceover.
+“I guess it wasn’t an art class,” he said with a smirk, referring to the flaws in scale and irregularities between pages.
+I’d hoped he would see beyond the mistakes, but at least his criticism was mild.
 Mom told him to keep his negative thoughts to himself.
 I’d been short of time for the drawings, I explained, but did he like the story?
 Yes, he liked it, liked that I’d used a vocabulary word like “heirloom.”
-My grandmother, herself an English teacher, would be impressed with that.
+My grandmother, the retired English teacher, would be impressed with that.
 Yes.
 You see.
-He loves me and he is proud of me, so proud.
-I’m a good girl and I do good things.
+He loves me and he is proud of me.
 “Nice work, Kid,” Dad said to me, ruffling my hair.
-He knew I hated it, always did it just to get a rise out of me, but tonight, I loved him too much to start a fight.
+He knew I hated it, always did it just to get a rise out of me, but tonight, I wouldn’t start a fight.

 Girl, Writer is an excerpt from the memoir-in-progress, An Unhappy Happy Childhood.
 An earlier version appeared on LALCS MSMU, January 2024.
 Find it at Latinx Memoir Fall 2023 – On The Edge.